codbex/codbex.github.io/_posts/2024-01-23-oceanus-dive-into-innovation.md

 #### Audit Trail
 Track and monitor file transfer activities with an audit trail.
 Gain insights into who accessed or transferred specific files, providing accountability and compliance with regulatory requirements.

+## CMIS

+Oceanus provides CMIS - a common language for diverse content repositories, allowing them to share and access content seamlessly.
+CMIS facilitates interoperability among different content repositories, regardless of the underlying technology or vendor.
+This means that organizations can integrate various systems and platforms, allowing them to access and manage content stored in different repositories.

+CMIS provides a set of services for accessing both the content and metadata stored in a CMS.
+This includes capabilities to retrieve documents, query for specific information, update content, and manage versioning.

+One of the strengths of CMIS is its ability to abstract the underlying details of content repositories.
+It allows applications to interact with content in a repository-agnostic manner, reducing dependencies on specific CMS implementations.

 ## Amazon S3 Connector

 #### Seamless Integration with Amazon S3